Entry-Level Admission Requirements to the OTD Program

 III.
 Application and Acceptance Process

-Note: For students entering Xavier University as freshman, up to fifty percent of slots will be held for those who qualify for the “Direct Admit Pathway.”
+Note: For students entering Xavier University as freshman, slots will be reserved for those who qualify for the “Direct Admit Pathway.”

 IV.
 Additional Program requirements upon acceptance include but are not limited to the following: